plotly/plotly.py-docs/python/histograms.md

 ## Histograms with go.Histogram

-When data are not available as tidy dataframes, it is also possible to use the more generic `go.Histogram` from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Histogram` from `plotly.graph_objects`.
 All of the available histogram options are described in the histogram section of the reference page: https://plot.ly/python/reference#histogram.

 ### Basic Histogram ###